-An Online Faculty Mentor (OFM) is assigned to each course designer after the Course Proposal Form is received in Distance Education Faculty Services.
+An Online Faculty Mentor (OFM) is assigned to each course designer after the Course Proposal Form is received by MTSU Online Faculty Services.
 OFMs serve as resources during course development, review, approval and initial course delivery/instruction.
 Course designers may request OFM expertise as often or as little as needed during these processes.

-Course designers should develop their new online or hybrid courses according to these requirements and guidelines.
+Course designers should develop their new online or hybrid courses according to the following requirements and guidelines.

 MTSU Online/Hybrid Course Guidelines

-All MTSU online and hybrid courses must be developed in accordance with the MTSU Online/Hybrid Course Guidelines, which have been approved by the MTSU Distance Education Committee.
+All MTSU online and hybrid courses must be developed in accordance with the MTSU Online and Distance Education Guidelines, which have been approved by the MTSU Distance Education Committee.